Linear And Not Flat

 This means we need MORE time, or longer/larger windows, to get a measurement of low frequencies.
 The inherent challenge, though, is as the time of our window increases, other sound like the room’s response can bleed into the measurement.
 This isn’t necessarily a good thing because part of the beauty of using a dual-FFT transfer function is to take the “room” out of the equation so we can measure our system’s true performance.

-As a result of this our lower frequency measurements can actually read as if we have an excess of LF in our system.
-The problem that shows up if we “tune” our system to be completely flat across our entire audible frequency spectrum because we could actually remove more low frequency content than we need to.
-The result is an overly bright and unnatural sounding system, and I think a lot of guys have been burned by this.
+As a result of this windowing, our lower frequency measurements can actually read as if we have an excess of LF in our system.
+The problem that shows up if we “tune” our system to be completely flat across our entire audible frequency spectrum is we could actually remove more low frequency content than we need to.
+Then the result is an overly bright and unnatural sounding system, and I think a lot of guys have been burned by this.

 So what do we do?
 If flat isn’t the answer, what is?